afbjorklund/lima-gui/README.md

 The QTermWidget has a GPL-2+ license, and is not included by default.

-Unix builds (Linux, Mac) will need to install qtermwidget dependency:

-See <https://github.com/lxqt/qtermwidget> (not available on Windows)

 The default is to start the regular terminal application, externally.